Edinburgh Ladies Art Club: Formation of the Ladies Art Club

 Mary Cameron and her Edinburgh contemporaries formed the Edinburgh Ladies' Art Club in 1888.

 The Edinburgh Evening News - Monday 28 October 1889 dates the Edinburgh Ladies Art Club to the previous year (1888):

 EDINBURGH LADIES ART CLUB.
 The first exhibition held in connection with the Edinburgh Professional Ladies' Art Club to-day in the galleries of Messrs Doig and McKechnie, George Street.
 The club was founded about a year ago, and the primary object of the Exhibition that by placing their work alongside each other the artists may be able to detect wherein their weakness lies, and a spirit of emulation be encouraged.
 There are 28 members in the club and each is represented by several pictures.
 These embrace works in oil water colours, and etchings.
 The pictures are neatly arranged, and make a very good and interesting exhibition.
 Some the works display considerable merit, and include landscapes, portraits, and still life.

 Membership

 At first the membership was limited to 30 members, but that limit was gradually lifted.
-In 1890 there was 29 members with one vacancy.
+In 1890 there were 29 members with one vacancy.

 In 1892, the club had 33 members, and Christina Paterson Ross was the President.